-Adopted December 14, 2018
+Proposed Recommendation | December 14, 2018

-Federal agencies often participate in public-private partnerships (partnerships) to assist in carrying out their missions.
-A private-sector entity and the federal government may have a variety of reasons for wanting to partner with one another.
-Both sectors may find, for instance, that a partnership with the other allows them to access more resources and expertise.
-Expanded access to such resources and expertise may allow them to complement and reinforce their missions, producing outcomes with greater impact than they could achieve working entirely independently of one another.
-Recent government-wide initiatives relating to, among other areas, workforce training and government effectiveness, are centered on partnerships.

-There is no binding definition of "public-private partnerships" that spans across all agencies, but an interagency working group has defined them as "collaborative working
+1 Federal agencies have long participated in public-private partnerships (partnerships) to 2 assist in carrying out their missions.1 A private-sector entity and the federal government may 3 have a variety of reasons for wanting to partner with one another.
+Both sectors may find, for 4 instance, that a partnership with the other allows them to access more resources and expertise.
+Expanded access to such resources and expertise may allow them to complement and reinforce 5 6 their missions, producing outcomes with greater impact than they could achieve working entirely independently of one another.2 Recent government-wide initiatives relating to, among other 7 8 areas, workforce training3 and technology innovation,4 are centered on partnerships.
+9 There is no binding definition of "public-private partnerships" that spans across all 10 agencies, but an interagency working group has defined them as "collaborative working